MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![edges](https://lh3.googleusercontent.com/5zrQL8KHtd76UCV7wcU6x-BZqp5Me6ZoDfS_QIHRkp6OUrnw3nNL_oUoFM0EaLYht7I8ZLnVzi_p)

+Usage:

+    sequencer.loadImage('PATH')
+    .addSteps('edge-detect',options)
+    .run()

 ### Dither-module:
 This module approximates a color from a mixture of other colors when the required color is not available, creating illusions of the color that is not present actually.
 (Not sure what this means)

-Usage:

-    sequencer.loadImage('PATH')
-    .addSteps('dither',options)
-    .run()
 Where options is an object with the following property:

 -   dither: Can select the name of the Dithering Algorithm (default: none)